seanie1995/Lab-3-Mini-API/README.md

 ### POST new interest to a specific person

+Creates a new interest in the database and attaches it to a person.
+This call takes a JSON object

 https://localhost:xxxx/persons/1/interest

 ### POST new link connected to a specific person's interest

+Creates new link in the database and connects it to a specific person's interest.
+This call takes a JSON object

 https://localhost:xxxx/persons/1/interests/1/links

 ### POST existing interest to an existing person

+Connects an existing interest to an existing person.
+Call does not take in a JSON object.
+User uses specific person's and interest's IDs in the endpoints to connect them.

 https://localhost:xxxx/persons/1/interests/1